the-xkcd-community/the-red-spider-project/Readme.md

   Run with `-h` for help.
 - `json-parse`: Manually inspect JSON files.
 Undocumented.

-The following commands are expected to be added soon:
+The following commands are expected to be added soon.

 - `level_up`: An RPG-style lines-of-code counter which pops up a "level up" message when you pass a milestone in a programming language.
 - `summon`: A generic file/URL launcher which can handle any file type your underlying system supports.
+- `spider-life`: A Conway's Game of Life variant with two colors and four different topologies for the universe.
+- `xkcd-windows-wallpaper`: A Windows app which sets your wallpaper to an xkcd comic of your choosing.

 ### Where ###